 With the conflict now over, Williams took his first-ever plane ride from Guam to Hawaii and then shared a flight to San Francisco with American prisoners of war who had just been liberated.
 “They almost looked like skeletons,” Williams says.
 “They had lost so much weight.
 They were real thin, their bones were all sticking out, and their jaws were all sunken.
 But even though they were in that shape, they were the happiest group I’ve ever seen because they were on their way home from unknown torture.”

 After that, Williams boarded a cross-country train, surprising his fiancée at her West Virginia home and then proceeding to Washington, D.C., for the Medal of Honor ceremony on the White House lawn.

 The award turned Williams into a reluctant public figure, who utterly failed in his first attempt to engage an audience, at a parade.
 “It was the shortest speech in history,” laughs Brent Casey, Williams’ grandson and the executive director of his foundation.
 “He just said, ‘uh, uh’ twice and then sat down.”

 Gradually, however, Williams learned to speak eloquently of his wartime experiences and to use his platform to advance causes he believes in.
 After retiring from the VA, he maintained a demanding schedule, running a veterans home, teaching Sunday school, raising show horses, and serving as chaplain of the Congressional Medal of Honor Society, among other activities.
-His foundation, meanwhile, has erected 26 Gold Star family memorial monuments—with about 50 more on the way—since its establishment in 2010.
-Williams has attended every single dedication in dozens of states.
+His foundation, meanwhile, has erected dozens of Gold Star family memorial monuments since its establishment in 2010.